-So you want to launch a luxury brand?
-Learn exactly what it takes to to launch a luxury startup – from positioning your brand to choosing the right marketing strategies.
+Learn exactly what it takes to launch a luxury startup – from positioning your brand to choosing the right marketing strategies.

-The next thing.
-Know that with a luxury startup your investments are going to be high, especially on the sides of advertising, on the sides of all the branded assets that you’re creating, on the side of your website, your copywriting, your images.
-Everything needs to tell this beautiful, romantic story as to why someone’s going to spend $1,200, $2,000, $5,000 on something.
-So, if you’re not investing into the right assets to sell your product, you’re not going get the returns that you’re looking for or be able to even make that impression.
-Now, one misconception about the luxury business.
-It’s really not going to be as simple as in other brands or advanced contemporary, even aspirational markets, where you are just pumping a lot of money into, let’s say, Facebook advertising or Instagram advertising.
+It’s really not going to be as simple as with other brands, such as advanced contemporary or even aspirational markets, where you’re just pumping a lot of money into Facebook or Instagram advertising.
 This is more nuanced.
 This is more niche.
 This is something where you need to romanticize your customer.
 You need to have feeling and passion.
-And that’s going to come through having a very small list of early adopters, building that niche marketplace and really being able to cultivate that consumer on a very small level.
+That’s going to happen by having a very small list of early adopters, building that niche marketplace and really being able to cultivate that consumer on a very small level.
 Your stylist program is going to be intense.
-Your celebrity styling and celebrity gifting program, working with influencers is going to be really important.
-Because, again, we’re creating that perceived value of something that people want to attain, they want to strive for, and your brand will represent that.
+Your celebrity styling and celebrity gifting program and working with influencers is going to be really important.
+You’re creating the perceived value of something people want to attain and want to strive for- your brand is a representation of that.

-Now, the other side of having a luxury startup means you need to be willing to be in this game for a while.
-You’re not going to see high ROIs within the first season, or two seasons or maybe three seasons.
-We’re looking here at a three-year-plus game in order to get you the visibility, especially if you’re not already a famous designer who’s coming to the table or even doing a brand relaunch.
-This is your first time, expect to spend some time with this.
+You need to be willing to be in this game for a while.
+You’re not going to see high ROIs within the first season, two seasons or maybe even three seasons.
+You’re looking at a 3+ year game to get visibility, especially if you’re a new designer arriving fresh into the arena.

-Now lastly, as we’re wrapping up, something that’s important to keep in mind here is, consumers these days, they need about six touchpoints in order to buy something.
+Lastly, consumers need about six touchpoints with a brand before making a purchase.
 They need to feel as if you are where they are.
-Some of that might be through digital marketing, through things like Instagram, or it might be things like attending parties and events and going to more exclusive types of environments where you can actually be around your potential customer.
-Because so much of this is going to be based on relationship, product, and perception.
+Some of these touchpoints may include digital marketing – through social media platforms such as Instagram or Facebook.
+Sometimes the touchpoints are attending parties and events and going to more exclusive environments where you can actually be around your potential customer.
+So much of the luxury business is based on relationship, product and perception.